-Our Living Archive is continuously in development.
+Our Living Archive is continuously evolving.
 We currently manage the collection of renowned international mail artist, Carlo Pittore.
 We are also viewing additional collections for inclusion within the archive.
 Please feel free to contact us with artists to consider, or to set up an appointment to view our collections in person.

-We anticipate each of our archive locations evolving into interactive contemporary art spaces for the public, international artists, scholars, and students.
+We anticipate each of our archive locations will develop into interactive contemporary art spaces for the public, international artists, scholars, and students.
 We aim to create spaces for each individual artist’s archive in the cities, towns and rural communities that contributed to their success.

 We are interested in developing a collection of works by Ambassador Artists who have the notoriety and financial success to support our artists with their art and experience.
 This collection will travel with works from IAM's Living Archives to museums and contemporary art spaces world-wide.